 9. GAMEPLAY |Prologue Round | Take A Card

-The winning bidder takes anyone one of the cards in the inspiration pile and then places it down in one of their 3 tale piles.
-The decorative frame around the number in the top corner is what dicates if it should go in nature, energy or spirit.
-The viney like border is for nature, the sun border is for energy and the wins border is for spirit.
+The winning bidder takes any one of the cards in the inspiration pile and then places it down in one of their 3 tale piles.
+The decorative frame around the number in the top corner is what dictates if it should go in nature, energy or spirit.
+The viney-like border is for nature, the sun border is for energy and the wins border is for spirit.

 10. GAMEPLAY |Prologue Round | Split Up Bid

 After a card has been taken, grab a new one of the deck to replace it in the inspiration pile.
 Now that it is refilled, you need to take your winning bid and split it up amongst the inspiration pile cards for use in future rounds.
 You can split up your bid however you want (say you won with a bid of 4, you could put all 4 on one card, split it 1 and 3 amongst two cards, 1-1-2 amongst three cards, etc).
 This matters because resting in future rounds lets you get the card with the highest lore chips on it (or your choice in a tie) and won cards with the highest bid also get any chips on the chosen card.

 Once the above process is done, you move to a new round which is now called a story round.
 The starting player moves to the left.
 This happens the exact same way as prologue rounds, but now there are new chips in play to be won.
 You repeat this process over and over until the game ends and every round is now called a story round, because they all act the same way.
 There will always be chips in play from previous rounds.